pauruizred/IRWA-2021-FINAL-PROJECT/README.txt

-To execute, download the latest part together with the inputs folder.
+To execute, download the latest part (it will include the previous one) together with the inputs folder.
 (It is important due to the location of the dataset, if only downloading the .ipynb make sure that the dataset is in a folder called inputs in the same directory as the .ipynb).